Siege of Gaza City: 15 June

-End of siege
+End of the siege

 A ceasefire agreement between Israel and Hamas came into effect on 19 January 2025.
 That same day, the IDF withdrew from all of northern Gaza, and the first transfers of Israeli hostages from Hamas custody to the Red Cross occurred inside Gaza City amid large celebrating crowds of Palestinians.
 Hamas militants were seen deployed throughout the city, including for crowd control, likely in a show of force to demonstrate that Israel had failed to dismantle the militant group.

 Effects

 With Gaza City isolated from the rest of the strip, the city was struck with a severe famine.
 This was deepened by the Israeli bombardment, which caused the deterioration of basic infrastructure and services.
 Airstrikes have destroyed food infrastructure, such as bakeries and flour mills, and there is a widespread scarcity of essential supplies due to the long-lasting blockade on Gaza.
 (Note: The Israeli NGO Btselem has stated the famine is a direct outcome of Israeli policy: "This reality is not a byproduct of war, but a direct result of Israel's declared policy.
 Residents now depend entirely on food supplies from outside Gaza, as they can no longer produce almost any food themselves.
 Most cultivated fields have been destroyed, and accessing open areas during the war is dangerous in any case.
 Bakeries, factories and food warehouses have been bombed or shut down due to lack of basic supplies, fuel and electricity.")
 This has caused starvation for more than half a million Gazans and is part of a broader humanitarian crisis, and in the north of the strip a third of children under two years old are suffering from acute malnutrition.

-In February, owing to the dwindling food supplies, Palestinian ranchers resorted to slaughtering horses in order to feed locals.
+In February 2024, owing to the dwindling food supplies, Palestinian ranchers resorted to slaughtering horses in order to feed locals.

 Casualties

-The Palestinian Civil Defence has restricted access to North Gaza, cut off from the rest of the strip by the Netzarim Corridor and is unable to conduct large scale body retrieval operations.
+The Palestinian Civil Defence (PCD) has restricted access to North Gaza, cut off from the rest of the strip by the Netzarim Corridor and is unable to conduct large scale body retrieval operations.
 They estimate that 10,000 civilians lie under the rubble.